Mixed-Initiative Interaction

 Definition

-Mixed-initiative interaction is a mode of collaboration in which initiative can move between human and computer.
-The human may specify a goal, approve a plan, correct a misunderstanding, or take manual control.
+Mixed-initiative interaction is a mode of collaboration in which initiative can move between human and computer during a task.
+The human may specify a goal, approve a plan, correct a misunderstanding, supply missing context, or take manual control.
 The AI system may suggest a next step, ask a question, perform a bounded action, warn of risk, or wait for permission.
-The core idea is not full automation and not passive tooling, but negotiated control.
+The core idea is negotiated control: neither full automation nor a passive tool that only responds to explicit commands.

 Why It Matters